New goals and New Year's Resolutions

 Or you could find ways to use your strength to help you with an area of weakness.
 For example, you aren’t great at having to check your work to fix mistakes and you have a real strength for making improvements to systems and processes.
 How can you improve your process so you make fewer errors, or increase the speed and accuracy of the checking process?

 Think about situations which might make it tricky for you to use the strength.
-What could you do to overcome the barriers?
+What could you do to overcome the barriers to using it?
 What other strengths could you use to help you out?
+Who else has a strength that might help?

 Who can you learn from?